 • First-year student orientation

 How much does it cost to attend Cooper Union?

 Our Financial Aid staff administers additional funds for students eligible for aid.
-While all students are provided with a half-tuition scholarship, many need additional help to cover tuition, books, supplies, housing, transportation, and personal expenses.
+While all students are provided with a half-tuition scholarship, many need additional help to cover remaining tuition, books, supplies, housing, transportation, and personal expenses.
 Over 90% of our incoming students receive additional need-based and/or merit aid above the half-tuition scholarship.
 Our students may also receive additional help through grants, loans, and work-study.
-For students receiving no additional aid other than the half-tuition scholarship, expect to pay about $20,000 for tuition and another $20,000 for expenses related to housing, food, books, supplies, etc. In order to apply for additional aid, all students must submit the FAFSA and CSS/PROFILE forms.
+For students receiving no additional aid other than the half-tuition scholarship, expect to pay about $20,000 for tuition and another $20,000 for expenses related to housing, food, books, supplies, etc. In order to apply for additional aid, all students must submit the FAFSA form.
 Please visit cooper.edu/admissions/financial-aid for more information.

 Connecting with Cooper

 The Cooper Union uses the Common Application for undergraduate admission.
 For information regarding the application, events, and more, follow @Cooper_Admiss on Twitter and Instagram.
 A full list of ways to contact us, including a link to join our mailing list, can be found at cooper.edu/admissions/contact.